b3lial/amiga-starlight-framework/README.md

 # amiga-starlight-framework
-C Framework on top of AmigaOS which provides APIs for easy View/ViewPort creation and logging functionality.
+C Framework on top of AmigaOS to setup screen, video buffer, load images from file and logging functionality.
+Avoids direct hardware access and uses AmigaOS APIs.

 ## Description
 As a kid, I loved the Amiga but was not able to write code for this platform.
 In 2017, I planned a little demo project and read lots of tutorials.
 Nearly everybody used assembler and direct hardware access.
 Although this produced amazing demos, I wanted to try something different: Using a C compiler and the AmigaOS APIs.
-To speed up development, I am working at this little framework which allows me to focus on the demo effects and not the AmigaOS.
+To speed up development, I am working at this little framework which allows me to create video buffers, load images, etc. with a few lines of C code and therefore to focus on the demo effects and not the Amiga hardware.

 ## Features
 Main.c contains a demo project which uses the Starlight Framework.
 It is implemented as a finite state machine because I wanted an easy way to concatenate different effects (text scroller, rotating cube, etc).
-Each effect is a seperate [View](http://wiki.amigaos.net/wiki/Classic_Graphics_Primitives).
-The first effect is called twoplanes.
+Each effect is a seperate [View](http://wiki.amigaos.net/wiki/Classic_Graphics_Primitives) and called after a mouse click:
+* TwoPlanes demonstrates how to create two ViewPorts and change color sets at runtime.
-It creates two ViewPorts which display a colour changing chessboard and waits for a mouse click to switch to the next View ballblob.
-Ballblob loads a boing ball image into memory and displays it on screen.
+* Ballblob loads a boing ball image into memory and displays it on screen.
+It demonstrates image loading from file.
+* DoubleBuffer moves a square around the screen.
+It demonstrates how to use double video buffering.
 The following features are provided by my framework:

 ### Initialisation